-The data used to create the products are based on source data that had a wide range of scales.
-Digital and cartographic boundary files will not be precise if plotted at a larger scale than the scale of the source material used in its creation.
-The maps should not be used for digitizing purposes or to determine the precise location of boundaries.
-They are not intended to serve as a detailed legal or cadastral representation of the geographic areas.
+The data used to create the 2006 Population Ecumene Census Division Cartographic Boundary File are based on source data with a wide range of scales.
+Maps produced from this source will not be precise if plotted at a larger scale than the scale of the source material used in its creation.